FreemapSlovakia/rustmap/README.md

 # RustMap

-Attempt to reimplement https://github.com/FreemapSlovakia/freemap-mapnik into Rust, helping mapnik to rest in peace.
+Reimplementation of https://github.com/FreemapSlovakia/freemap-mapnik into Rust, helping Mapnik to rest in peace.

 ## Why?

 - Mapnik is no more actively developed except for keeping it to build itself with tools of the recent versions.
 - Better control of the rendering
 - Improve resource demands (CPU, memory)
-- I want to improve my Rust proficiency

 ## Technical details